Órla Fallon

-Órlagh Fallon (born 24 August 1971), professionally known as Órla Fallon, is an Irish singer, songwriter and former member of the group Celtic Woman and the chamber choir Anúna.
+Órlagh "Orla" Fallon (born 24 August 1974) is an Irish singer, songwriter and former member of the group Celtic Woman and the chamber choir Anúna.

 Early life and education

 Fallon was born in Knockananna, Ireland.
 She plays the harp and sings traditional Irish music, most often in the Irish language.
 Fallon studied at Mater Dei Institute of Education, in Dublin.
 She has performed for the Pope and the President of Ireland and at Carnegie Hall.

 Career

 Early career

 Fallon auditioned for Michael McGlynn and later joined Anúna.

 Her debut album, The Water is Wide, was released in Europe in 2000 and in North America in 2006.
 In 2005, she was featured on The Duggans album Rubicon along with peers Moya Brennan and other members of Clannad.

 Celtic Woman

 In 2004, Fallon sent a demo offer to composer David Downes, who was then working on the concept of Celtic Woman.
 Due to her unique vocal abilities, Downes contacted Fallon and asked if she would like to be a part of Celtic Woman, then only envisaged to be a one-night show.
 She agreed and became one of the founding members of the group as a singer and harpist.

 Fallon was featured in the self-titled debut album Celtic Woman, Celtic Woman: A Christmas Celebration and Celtic Woman: A New Journey as well as in the tie-in PBS television specials and DVDs filmed in 2004, 2007, and 2006 respectively.
 She also toured with the group in 2005 on the inaugural North American Tour, the 2006-07 A New Journey tour, and again in 2007–08 on the second A New Journey tour.

 She wrote a song called Shooting Star for herself and performed it in the 2005 and 2006 Celtic Woman tours.

 In 2009, Fallon announced that she would be leaving Celtic Woman to have a full break and spend time with her family and was replaced as a member of Celtic Woman by actress and vocalist Alex Sharpe.